Skip to Main Content

 Safari Lodges vs. Tented Camps

-Safari lodges typically feature more of the comforts of a traditional hotel, with unique designs that showcase the local charm.
-Tented camps invite you to feel at one with nature as you sleep under the canvas, without sacrificing many of the comforts found in lodge accommodations.
+Safari lodges offer many of the comforts of a traditional hotel, enhanced by distinctive designs that reflect the character and culture of their surroundings.
+Tented camps bring you closer to nature, allowing you to sleep beneath the canvas while still enjoying many of the comforts and amenities found in lodge accommodations.
 Roughing it never felt so good!

 What to Expect